Scrut1ny/Windows-Spoofer/README.md

 | Intel NUC | F2 |

 ## UEFI/BIOS Key Differences
+* If you use UEFI firmware, use GPT for the partitioning scheme.
+* If you use BIOS firmware, use MBR for the partitioning scheme.

 * UEFI (Unified Extensible Firmware Interface):
   * Modern firmware standard.
   * Supports both MBR and GPT (GUID Partition Table).
   * Operates in 32-bit or 64-bit processor modes.
   * Can have a graphical user interface.
   * Generally faster boot times.
 * BIOS (Basic Input/Output System):
   * Legacy technology.
   * Typically uses MBR (Master Boot Record) for booting.
   * Limited to 16-bit processor mode.
   * Has a text-based user interface.
   * Generally slower boot times.

 ## Guides
 * [Evasion Techniques](https://evasions.checkpoint.com/)